-- Add and remove servers-You can add servers to and remove servers from the console. - View and edit-You can view server details and edit Carbonite Move server properties. - Create job-You can create a protection or migration job for a selected server. - Server organization-You can organize the servers that are in your console into groups, allowing you to filter the servers you are viewing based on your organization.
+- Add and remove servers-You can add servers to and remove servers from the console. - View and edit-You can view server details and edit Double-Take server properties. - Create job-You can create a protection, migration, or recovery job for a selected server. - Server organization-You can organize the servers that are in your console into groups, allowing you to filter the servers you are viewing based on your organization.